Closing the Nutritional Care Gap in Cancer Treatment

 Malnutrition is a condition where a person is not getting the right nutrition in the right amount to sustain their health.

-Ipsos European Oncology Patient Survey, data on file, 2023
+7 World Health Organization, 2024; Medical Nutrition Industry International, 2020; Ipsos European Oncology Patient Survey, data on file, 2023

 Medical nutrition

-can make a real difference in the lives of people battling cancer, supporting treatment outcomes and quality of life6.
+can make a real difference in the lives of people battling cancer, supporting treatment outcomes and quality of life9.
 Designed and clinically proven to address the nutritional needs of malnourished patients, medical nutrition can supplement their regular food and drink intake to ensure patients meet their daily nutritional needs.

 Burden et al. 2017 J Cachexia Sarcopenia Muscle, 8(3):437-486